 Allocation of funds

 Funds are allocated by the Manager, Deaf/Hard of Hearing Services to the participating schools who have enrolled Auslan students as required throughout the year.
 The various appropriation types paid to schools per calendar year, unless otherwise stated, include:

 |New schools supporting Auslan users||-||-||$5,000 once off|

 |PAA Base School Allocation||$1,000||-||-|

 *Schools with new Auslan student enrolments refers to a school that has not had an Auslan student previously enrolled.
-NB The Learning and development/resources funding is not paid in the first year to a school that has not had Auslan students previously enrolled.
+Note: The Learning and development/resources funding is not paid in the first year to a school that has not had Auslan students previously enrolled.
 PAA and AVT:HI allocations are calculated in relation to the fraction worked.

 Learning and development/resources

 This appropriation assists schools to purchase equipment and resources to assist with classroom communication.
 It should also be used to assist with the costs associated with Auslan-related professional development activities.